Low Carbon Fuel Standard

 In October 2013 the governors of Oregon, Washington and California - together with British Columbia - signed an agreement to introduce a low-carbon fuels regulation similar to California's LCFS.
 As that occurs, we expect our fuel will receive a premium in all states and provinces along the western coast of the US and Canada.

-As the US sees the emergence of more efficient, higher octane E15 fuel blends designed to comply with the new standards, Pacific Ethanol is well equipped to meet the demand.
+As the US sees the emergence of more efficient, higher octane E15 fuel blends designed to comply with the new standards, Alto Ingredients is well equipped to meet the demand.